Brains Brewery: Brains brand

 Brains SA, the company's flagship brand, is a light-coloured malty best bitter which is colloquially known as "Skull Attack".
 Its formulation has undergone several revisions since the beer was launched in the early 20th century; the most recent revision was launched in early 2006 and increases the quantity of hops in the brew.

 Brains Dark is a dark mild ale with an emphasis on roasted malts.
 There is also a 'smooth' variant.

 Brains Bitter is the brewery's standard bitter and the most commonly available in Cardiff.
 Many Brains' pubs serve only bitter from a cask.
 When served pasteurised and nitrogenated it is termed Brains Smooth.

 Brains IPA, an unusually malty example of the India Pale Ale style, is usually seen on cask only in the valleys outside Cardiff, although some pubs stock it as keg beer or in bottles in Cardiff proper.

 SA Gold, the newest addition to the line, is – according to a release note sent out to Brains pubs in early 2006 – Brains' attempts to branch out into both the English and youth markets, areas in which Brains is visibly struggling.
 Its official launch was June 2006, but many houses retired it in favour of the bi-monthly guest ale rotation.
 The beer is hopped with Cascade, Target and Styrian Golding hops.

 45 was a keg beer at 4.5% ABV.
 It was launched in 2006 in Cardiff as a competitor to strong lagers such as Stella Artois.
 In March 2007, the recipe was radically altered from the original used in the January launch after slow market growth and poor in-house response.
 It was discontinued in 2011.

 The Rev. James is a 4.5% ABV dark best bitter carried over from the Buckley's range after the two breweries merged.

 Brains Black is a 4.1% ABV stout launched on St David's Day 2010.

+Barry Island IPA originally launched in June 2012 as part of the Brains Craft Brewery range, Barry Island IPA is an American style IPA brewed using a trio of American Hops.
+In 2019 it got a new look and became part of the core range.

+Bayside Lager is a 4.3% lager launched in August 2020.
+It is a crisp and light lager and currently only available in draught form, although it is available in mini-keg online.